kngflow-kaylee/story-collection/README.md

 ---

-## Purpose
+🎯 Purpose

-This project is intended as a **front‑end demonstration** of layout structure, UI polish, and interactive components.
+This project is intended as a front‑end demonstration of:
+- Layout structure
+- UI polish
-It does not include backend functionality or real data collection.
+- Interactive components (modals, navigation, scroll behavior) It does not include backend functionality or real data collection.